-The Best Garden Hoses of 2019
+The Best Garden Hoses of 2022

 How will you use the hose?

 There is a variety of different hose types for every possible use.
 Soaker hoses are great for laying along garden beds that need deep watering.
 Expandable hoses are awesome in terms of portability and storage.
-Standard hoses are great for use with sprinklers and for filling containers.
+Standard hoses are great for use with a sprinkler, a pressure washer, or for filling containers.
 Lightweight hoses are best if you're moving the hose around the yard a lot.
 If you know how you'll be using the hose most of the time, you can select the right hose type for you.

 Other Garden Hoses We Tested